The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang.md

 **-N**

 :   Normally, **mimedefang** sees all envelope recipients, even ones
     that Sendmail knows to be invalid.
-If you don\'t want Sendmail to perform a milter callback for recipients it knows to be invalid, invoke **mimedefang** with the -N flag. *Please note that this* flag only works with Sendmail and Milter 8.14.0 and newer.
-It has no effect if you\'re running an older version of Sendmail or Milter.
+If you don't want Sendmail to perform a milter callback for recipients it knows to be invalid, invoke **mimedefang** with the -N flag. *Please note that this* flag only works with Sendmail and Milter 8.14.0 and newer.
+It has no effect if you're running an older version of Sendmail or Milter.

 -S *facility*

 :   Specifies the syslog facility for log messages.
 The default is
     *mail*.
 See **openlog**(3) for a list of valid facilities.
-You can use either the short name (\"mail\") or long name (\"LOG_MAIL\") for the facility name.
+You can use either the short name ("mail") or long name ("LOG_MAIL") for the facility name.

 -a *macro*